-Pediatric physical therapists provide support and services for children (birth to 21 years) with developmental disabilities and is aimed at developing and restoring and improving mobility to improve quality of life.
+Pediatric physical therapists provide support and services for children (birth to 21 years) with developmental disabilities.
+Physical therapy for pediatrics is aimed at developing, restoring, and improving mobility and quality of life.
 Pediatric physical therapy benefits children and their families/caregivers by promoting activity and participation in everyday routines, increasing functional independence, enhancing learning opportunities, improving strength and endurance, facilitating motor development and mobility, and easing the challenges of daily caregiving.
 In addition to direct intervention and consultation, pediatric physical therapists promote health and fitness for children with all levels of ability and provide information to and collaborate with families and other medical, developmental, and educational specialists.

 The following are health conditions commonly treated by pediatric physical therapists:

 - All orthopedic conditions or injuries

 - Autism spectrum disorder

 - Burns or other injuries

 At Fast Track Physical Therapy, we are happy to work with you and provide a physical therapy evaluation to assess your child’s needs and develop a treatment plan that is both fun and effective!